Gontran Cherrier: Medias

-In 2013 he was a member of the jury of "la meilleure boulangerie de France" (the best bakery in France), broadcast daily during one hour on M6 and gathering an average audience of 1 million viewers where he worked with Bruno Cormerais for the first three seasons of the show.
+In 2013 he was a member of the jury of "la meilleure boulangerie de France" (the best bakery in France), broadcast daily during one hour on M6.

 Gontran Cherrier shops

 In 2010, Cherrier opened his first bakery in Montmartre in Paris followed by a second one in the 17th arrondissement of Paris, and a third in Saint-Germain-En-Laye en 2013.

 In 2012, his first bakery abroad opened in Singapore under the name of Tiong Bahru Bakery by Gontran Cherrier quickly followed by Japan (Tokyo, Fukuoka, Nagoya...) and South Korea (Seoul, Busan...).

 In 2016 the brand is expanding to Australia with the first opening in June in Melbourne on 140 Smith Street, Collingwood. quickly followed by Taiwan in July in Taipei City on 302, Section 4, Zhongxiao E Rd, Da’an District.

-As of July 2016, Gontran Cherrier Boulanger accounts for 29 bakeries.